 Welcome to our triathlon cycling pages, the second element of a Triathlon race is the cycle event.

-In all rides no-one will be left to find their own way home with most rides starting at 9am at Barton Marina unless advertised on Facebook or in the newsletter to the contrary.
+Most rides start at 9am at Barton Marina unless advertised on Facebook or in the newsletter to the contrary.

-Please note these are not ‘coached’ rides and riders attend at the own risk and will not be allowed to participate without a helmet.
+Please note these are not ‘coached’ rides and riders attend at their own risk and will not be allowed to participate without a helmet.

 The Cycle Lead Timetable confirms lead riders for each group